Want to transform your driveway? We can help you!

 Compaction should be undertaken with a plate vibrator.
 Prior to final compaction of the surface, all joints should be filled with kiln dried fine jointing sand.
 All joints should remain full of jointing sand at all times, with periodic checking and re-sanding carried out where necessary.
 When laying square edged pavers, the presence of jointing sand between individual units must be ensured, before compaction of the wearing course is undertaken.

 Where such units are vibrated in an un-sanded condition, the risk of edge spalling is greatly increased.
 A rubber or neoprene sole plate should be used with the vibrator to avoid impact damage to the surface of the units.
-This practice is important when installing concrete paving units with a decorative surface.
+This practice is important when installing concrete paving units with a decorative surface often used in driveways.

 Final compacted target thickness for the laying course should be 30mm.
 A consistent thickness of bedding material should be maintained with gradients and falls being formed in the sub-base construction, not the laying course material.